cfusterbarcelo/cfusterbarcelo.github.io/_pages/about.md

 ## Last news
 ------
+* _September 2021_: I have participated in the [MUSKETEER 2nd Hackathon](https://musketeer.eu/2nd-hackathon/) about federated learning.
 * _April 2021_: Our new paper "ELEKTRA: ELEKTRokardiomatrix Application to biometric identification with Convolutional Neural Networks" is under review at [Neurocomputing](https://www.journals.elsevier.com/neurocomputing).

 Short Bio
 ------